fhielpos/docs/src/content/guides/migrate-a-cluster-in-aws/index.md

 A good first step for a migration is a elaborate a detailed plan.
 As the scope of a migration can be quite huge, the best idea is to break down the operation in multiple steps.
 Taking first a small non critical service, that could comprehend multiple interconnected components, and moving it to the new cluster will be easier and give us confidence on the entire goal.

 There are some considerations to make when we are selecting a service for the migration.
 We must to think and answer questions like "Has the selected service got any dependency within the same cluster or external service? (like it needs to talk to an internal API)", "Is there any requisite needed to properly run the service in the newer cluster? (like it must run on a specific hardware)", "Is there any change or incompatibility in the newer cluster that can prevent the application to run correctly? (new API schema for a Kubernetes resource that may impact on the service)", ...
-Beyond these considerations, I would like to encourage at this point take advantage of an enhancement or feature offered in the new cluster stack (small steps, small failures).
+Beyond these considerations, we would like to encourage you at this point to don't take the opportunity to retake advantage of an enhancement or feature offered in the new cluster stack (small steps, small failures).

 ## Alternatives